oracle-livelabs/sprints/analytics/sprint-faw-reset-data-pipeline/reset-data-pipeline.md

 # How do I reset a data pipeline for a functional area in Fusion Analytics Warehouse (FAW)?
 Duration: 1 minutes

 You might want to reset your data pipeline if you change your Fusion Application source and want to perform a full load of the data from the new source.
+Another reason may be if you want to fix data inconsistencies due to deletes which incremental update would not fix.
+Resetting the data pipeline would be an appropriate solution for these scenarios.

 ## Reset a data pipeline
 >**Note:** You must have the **Service Administrator** application role to successfully complete this Sprint.